Course curriculum

 5. Physiological BB, part 5: Birth stools

-6. Physiological BB, part 6: 10 steps of physiological breech birth
+6. Physiological BB, part 6: 10 steps (& 10 deviations) of normal breech birth

 7. Physiological BB, part 7: Video examples